liferay/liferay-docs/discover/commerce/articles/01-catalog-management/02-products/05-product-relations.markdown

 **Cross-sell:** Display products complementary to the featured product.

-As far as the software is concerned, all these types are identical---the difference is all in how you choose to use them.
+As far as the software is concerned, all these types are identical---the difference is in how you choose to use them.
 By populating each type with different product relations, you gain the ability to display multiple sets of relations on a single page.